 - Conduct audits to make sure that farm labor contractors are not discriminating

 - Train its bosses, managers, supervisors, and upper level employees on the employer’s requirements under Title VII; and

 Somehow, I cannot help but thinking that Del Monte could have avoid all of this by just giving me a few more cherries in every fruit cup.

 If you feel that your employer is discriminating against you based on your national origin (Mexican, Puerto Rican, Asian, Thai or even American), you may have a legal claim.
 To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a national origin discrimination attorney, who will be able to tell you what your legal rights are and the best way to protect them.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I …”, “What should I do …,” “Can my boss discriminate against me because I’m (Mexican, Puerto Rican, Russian, Palestinian, Syrian, Japanese)?” or “I was fired for my religious beliefs.
 What can I do?”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular religious discrimination or other employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.